Green Building Interior Design: Biophilic Design in Sustainable Interiors and Buildings — Biofilico Wellness Interiors

 Sustainable interior design focuses on reducing the environmental impact of an interior space by using materials and resources that are environmentally friendly and have minimal waste and environmental impact.

 This means looking for products made from recycled or sustainable materials, such as bamboo, cork, and organic cotton.
-It also involves reducing energy consumption by utilizing efficient lighting and appliances, as well as incorporating natural ventilation.
+It also involves promoting energy efficiency by reducing energy consumption through the use of efficient lighting and appliances, as well as incorporating natural ventilation.

 On the other hand, biophilic interior design is more focused on bringing nature into an interior space to create a healthier environment for occupants.